mondele/btt-writer-docs/docs/dStart.rst

 How do I select the target language?
 --------------------------------------

-All translationStudio projects require a target language (the mother tongue language *into which* you will be translating).
+All BTT Writer projects require a target language (the mother tongue language *into which* you will be translating).
 When you create a new project, the first step is selecting the target language, so BTT Writer presents you with a language list that is alphabetical by the language code shown in the right column of the list.

 To choose your target language (the one you will be translating to), you can either scroll down the language list to find the target language OR you can search for the target language.
 To search, perform the following steps: